SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/viewing-devices.md

 2. In the **Header** field, Enter a header for the new custom column.
 3. In the **Fragment path** field, enter the property of the device to be shown.
 Nested properties will be accepted.
 However, for nested properties its only possible to select Cumulocity standard fragments like `c8y_Mobile.mcc`.
 4. Select the **Filtering mode** for the new column. <br>
-If you select **Fragment value equality**, a value will only be shown if it matches the criteria specified by you in an additional dialog box.<br>
+If you select **Fragment equals value**, a value will only be shown if it matches the criteria specified by you in an additional dialog box.<br>
 ![Specify values](/guides/images/users-guide/DeviceManagement/devmgmt-device-list-custom-column.png)
-<br>In case of **Fragment existence**, filtering will be done by existence, i.e. filtering is done based on whether the property exists or not.
+<br>In case of **Fragment exists**, filtering will be done by existence, i.e. filtering is done based on whether the property exists or not.
 5. Click **Add**.

 The new column will be added and displayed in the device list.